Initial Consultation

 Session Information

 I offer sessions one to three times per week, either in person in Berkhamsted, Hertfordshire, or online.
-Each session lasts 50 minutes and occurs regularly.
-This consistency supports engagement with more complex or deeply rooted emotional difficulties.
+Each session lasts 50 minutes and takes place on the same agreed day and time each week.
+Meeting in this consistent way allows the work to develop over time, including attention to more complex or deeply rooted emotional and relational patterns.

 For more information about professional standards and training, please visit: